 I know about an abuser who isn’t listed.
 How can I tell FLOODLIT about them?

-Please use our report abuse form, or contact us directly.
+Please use our report abuse form or contact us directly.

-Is this an anti-Mormon website?
+Is FLOODLIT an anti-Mormon website?

 How can I support FLOODLIT.org?